kyma-project/community/sig-and-wg/sig-core/proposals/knative_function_integration.md

 The following is a list of open issues that need to be further addressed

-1. Creation of ServiceAccounts to push docker images required or tekton.
+1. How to create ServiceAccounts to push docker images required for Tekton.
 2. The design and verification of the bundled docker registry.

 ## Appendix A. Function Custom Resource Definition